alexvanin/fleast/README.md

 # fleast
 Least-favourite twitch streamers here

 ## Change-log
+### 1.04
+- Polished internal code and now cherrypy server configuration is independent from nginx reverse proxy

 ### 1.03
 - Fixed bug when VOD-streams appear in list of live streams